 The Surf Snowdonia Adventure Parc offers a revolutionary inland surf destination, and is one of Britain’s most exciting new outdoor adventure grounds.
 The powerful head-high wave rises from the centre of the lake, peeling perfectly for more than 150 metres, before abating gently on it’s shores.
 No more waiting for the surf.
 It’s there whatever the weather!

 The 300-metre surf lagoon is the main attraction, however, there’s plenty more on offer from ‘thrills & spills’ on their Crash and Splash lagoon, to Stand-up-paddleboard safaris, kayaking - and even a soft play area for your little ones.
 I promise you, you’ll never have experienced anything like it!

 Tel: 01492 353123

 Address: Conway Road, Dolgarrog, Conwy, LL32 8QE

-3. Surf-Lines, based in Llanberis, offer a varied and exciting range of adventures for everyone!
-Created in order to share the rewards of outward-bound pursuits and the great outdoors, they have a wide range of activities on offer from canoeing, kayaking and different sorts of ‘boarding’, to mountaineering and coasteering - so, why not check out their website and start booking your very own Welsh mountain or water-based adventure!
+3. Snowdonia Watersports based in Llanberis, offer a varied and exciting range of adventures for everyone.
+Created in order to share the rewards of outward-bound pursuits and the great outdoors, they have a wide range of activities on offer from canoeing, kayaking and different sorts of ‘boarding’, to mountaineering and coasteering.
+So why not check out their website and start booking your very own Welsh mountain or water-based adventure!

 You can choose from 2 hours of action, half-days, full-days - or even weekends and more!
 They cater for all ages/abilities - and also have a variety of crafts for hire.